In 2020, the way we recruit has changed. New recruiting trends will significantly impact your agency’s recruitment practices this year.

 Candidate relationship management is all about creating a pipeline of strong candidate relationships.
-This method is a solution to the challenge of attracting talent in the HR and recruiting industry.
+This method is a solution to the challenge of attracting talent in the recruiting industry.

-The best recruiters are beginning to implement social media channels for recruiting processes.
-They’re using social media networks such as Twitter, LinkedIn, Facebook, and Instagram to attract and hire talent.
+The best agency recruiters are beginning to implement social media channels for recruiting processes.
+They’re using social media networks such as Twitter, LinkedIn, Facebook, and Instagram to attract and find talent.
 Also, they’re scouring job boards, forums, and blogs to search for potential talent proactively.

-Social recruiting is more than posting current job openings on your company’s social networks.
+Social recruiting is more than posting current job openings on your agency’s social networks.
 You should also use these networks to search and reach out to talented individuals.

 Recruitment Automation Tools

 Recruitment automation tools are software that automates the recruitment process.
 Some have existed for a while now.
 These include applicant tracking systems and recruitment marketing software.
 The new trend is software that offers a two in one solution—both under one platform.

 These new tools help find, attract, engage, nature, and convert candidates into applicants.
 They also simplify and streamline the hiring process, which makes it faster and more efficient for all involved.

 Agencies who don’t put in place these new tools will lose top talent who’s likely to move on to more forward-thinking competitors.

 Proactive talent sourcing is now a must-have recruitment strategy.